 DOE JGI Capabilities

 The DOE JGI employs an evolving suite of sequencing platforms, currently comprised of short read Illumina as well as single molecule long-read Pacific Biosciences technology.
 The capabilities available for this call are listed below.
 Individual proposals may draw from one or more of these capabilities as needed to fulfill project goals, within the overall 2 Tbp cap, but the scope is ultimately at the discretion of the DOE JGI.
 Successful projects frequently utilize a combination of capabilities:

 Core Capabilities Include:

-- De novo sequencing of fungal, bacterial, archaeal, and plant genomes
+- De novo sequencing of fungal, algal, bacterial, archaeal, viral and plant genomes

 - Resequencing and target-enriched resequencing for variation detection